jolicode/slack-php-api/docs/2-usage.md

 ## Iterating over pagination

-Some Slack API endpoints use a token based pagination.
+Some Slack API endpoints use a cursor based pagination.

 In addition to classical methods, our client provides additional virtual methods to ease the iteration over those endpoints.
 Those methods can be called by